How to Add Active Directory to Windows 10 Pro: Complete Tutorial with Troubleshooting Guide

 Group Policy processing follows a specific order: Local policies apply first, followed by Site policies, then Domain policies, and finally Organizational Unit policies.
 This LSDOU order means that OU policies typically have the final word unless enforcement or blocking is configured.
 Understanding this hierarchy helps explain why certain policies may not apply as expected and guides troubleshooting efforts.

-Troubleshooting Common Issues with Active Directory on Windows 10 Pro
+Troubleshooting Common Active Directory Issues on Windows 10 Pro

 Despite careful preparation, Active Directory integration with Windows 10 Pro can encounter various issues that require systematic troubleshooting approaches.
 The most common problems typically fall into categories of DNS resolution, authentication failures, and Group Policy application issues.